876 lines

 this would be to assert that a draft blog post returns an empty string from the

-<code>content</code> method, but were not going to write tests for this example.</p>
+<code>content</code> method, but we’re not going to write tests for this example.</p>

 <p>Next, we want to enable a request for a review of the post, and we want